moving-to-gibraltar · Last updated 2 June 2026

 This deserves its own section because it materially changes Gibraltar's position relative to Malta.

 From 15 July 2026, Gibraltar's new treaty with the EU opens the border with Spain, allowing free movement between Gibraltar and the Schengen zone.
-This means Gibraltar residents will be able to work in Spain and across the EU without the friction that currently exists.
+Gibraltar residents will be able to cross into Spain and work across the EU without the friction that currently exists.

 What the treaty means for relocators

-For years, one knock against Gibraltar vs Malta was EU access.
-Malta is an EU member; Gibraltar is not.
+For years, the main argument against Gibraltar compared to Malta was EU access.
+Malta is a full EU member; Gibraltar is not.
 The July 2026 treaty closes much of that gap.
 Gibraltar residents will have Schengen access, cross-border work rights, and free movement into Spain and beyond.
+For anyone who works remotely or has business interests in continental Europe, this is a significant shift in the comparison.

 Cost of Living